charlesamacon/replace-nft-avatars/README.md

 # replace-nft-avatars
-a chrome extension that replaces the nft avatars on twitter with subway jared
+a chrome extension that replaces the nft avatars on twitter with doomer wojak.
+Might add more stuff

 ## to install
 1. Download this repo (Code > Download ZIP).